 “I want to save money” is not a goal.

-These are all important questions to answer when setting good financial goals, and ignoring them was one of the biggest mistakes I made early on.
+What are you saving for?
+How much money is needed, and by when?
+These are all important questions to answer when setting good financial goals, and ignoring them is a big mistake.

 - Create separate savings accounts for each goal (name each one based on the goal, such as “Vacation to Hawaii next Winter”)